Grossculptor/Grossculptor.github.io/werkstatt/README.md

 None of us can be sure what will happen to the world in the future.
 But let's take a conservative approach and assume that there is no all-powerful deity, no miracle cure for the many diseases of the planet, and no way to predict or prevent catastrophes like flooding or drought.
 Instead, it seems clear that our future is one of the massive population increases, massive migrations from regions affected by [climate change](https://www.linkedin.com/company/mlearning-ai) toward safer areas with sufficient food and water supplies.
 In other words, this is a future with millions of [climate](https://www.linkedin.com/company/mlearning-ai) refugees, people on the move across continents because their homes have been rendered unlivable.

-Time for a paradigm shift in [architecture](https://www.instagram.com/next_top_architects/), aesthetics — yes, but not at the cost of the environment.
+Time for a paradigm shift in [architecture](https://www.instagram.com/next_top_architects/), aesthetics, yes, but not at the cost of the environment.

 > **Each material used should be cataloged and available for reuse.**